ipfs-shipyard/space/ROADMAP.md

 ## Future Milestones

-### PoC - Explore various satellite profiles

-Satellites operate across a variety of scenarios (earth observing, communications, navigation, weather, etc), each of which may require a different operational profile.
+- **PoC - Explore various satellite profiles** - Satellites operate across a variety of scenarios (earth observing, communications, navigation, weather, etc), each of which may require a different operational profile.
 Research these common scenarios, and their associated operational profiles, and create simulation scenarios to test against IPFS software.
+- **Poc - Explore multi-block specification techniques** - Explore how to specify multiple blocks for request/transmission, such as by CID, sub-graph, bloom filter, etc.

 ## Future ideas